RajKadir/HelloWorld/README.md

 # Ruby on Rails
-Testing a HelloWorld on GitHub
+This is a new web project using Ruby on Rails to demonstrate my knowledge